Tanay7/Machine-Learning/Customer_segmentation/Readme.md

-## Customer segmentation using Machine learning: End to End
+## Alison Customer segmentation using Machine learning: End to End
+(Intricacies not included as it is confidential)

 ### Aim: